oscarhealth/graphql-mock-factory/README.md

 ### Simulating server errors

-Server errors can be simulated by including `Error` instances in `mockOverride` objects.
+A server error can be simulated by including an `Error` instance in `mockOverride`.

 <details>
   <summary>Example</summary>